TechMCDocs/pages/Entities.md

 ---
 title: Entities
-description: Information about entities in the game
+description: Information about entities and machines dealing with entities
 ---

-write entities description here
+# Entities
+Information about entities and machines dealing with entities

 {% include subpages.html %}